samlopezdev/budget-buddy/README.md

 **Tech used:** TypeScript, React, Appwrite, GoogleAuth

 This project was made in 48 hours for the 100Devs 2025 hackathon in Febuary!
-I built this tool because, as someone who's always been a penny pincher, I know how INCREDIBLY important it is to stay on top of your finances.
+As someone who's always been a penny pincher, I know how incredibly important it is to stay on top of your finances.
 When people have a clear picture of where every dollar is going, it becomes much easier to save money and take care of themselves and those who matter most.💕

 ## Optimizations

-Since this project was created very quickly, I'm already aware of a handful of optimizations.
 There's a lot of data fetching happening in the app, so I’d like to add a loading spinner while the data is being fetched.
 I also think I can clean up the way expenses are added since they're all pretty similar.
 I might try adding them in a similar way to how they're deleted (which only uses one function).
 Also, I'd like to have a way to keep track of the user's income because right now, it disappears when the page refreshes.

 ## Lessons Learned: